What is a POS system?

 3. Ecommerce capabilities

 If your business has both a physical and online presence, you need a POS system that can bring the two together.
 It needs to be able to communicate with your online sales channels.
 When comparing these systems, you should also consider what devices they work with.
-For example, does your POS system need to be compatible with iOS and Android, or just one?
+For example, does your POS system need to be compatible with iOS and Android devices, or just one?

 4. Payment integrations